mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Your General gains "Minions you summon nearby gain +3⚔️/+3❤️".

 name:     Grandmaster Z'ir<br>
-text:     When your General dies, Grandmaster Z'ir becomes your General.
+text:     If your General is destroyed, Grandmaster Z'ir becomes your General.

 name:     Indominus<br>
 text:     Your General is **Invulnerable** BUT cannot move or attack.